NoBlackBoxes/LastBlackBox/boxes/python/_resources/template.md

 # The Last Black Box : Python
-In this box, we will learn about python...
+In this box, you will learn about python...

 ## Python{11}
-{descriptions.md}
+{Info:Description}

-{Virtual-Environments.md}
+{Lesson:Virtual-Environments}

 ---

 # Projects
-{projects.md}
+{Project:Some-Project}